kamalfarahani/Learn-Python/README.md

 - **13-classes**: In this folder, you will learn about defining new classes and object-oriented programming (OOP) in Python.

+- **14-comprehensions**: In this folder, you will learn about list comprehensions, dictionary comprehensions and set comprehensions in Python.
+These are powerful tools for working with data in Python.

 - **15-useful-built-in-functions**: Here, you will explore some of the useful built-in functions that Python provides.
 These functions are commonly used and can greatly simplify your coding tasks.

 - **16-higher-order-functions**: This folder explains higher-order functions in Python.
 You will learn about functions that can take other functions as arguments or return functions as results.
 Understanding higher-order functions is important for functional programming paradigms.